cseremetis/plane-ride/README.md

 plane-ride
 ==========

-Created November 16, 2014 using HTML5 and CSS
+Created November 16, 2014 using HTML5 and CSS3

-purpose: to act as a "choose your own adventure" story
+Acts as a "choose your own adventure" story

+Practice using HTML and CSS

 Updated November 16, 2014